Ercanar/bachelor-thesis/Thesis.typ

 and can be obtained using equation @lambdaT.
 We therefore need to calculate the value of the initial forcing $F$.
 According to @Dommenget2011 and @Dommenget_lecture, the formula used in the MSCM for determining the initial TOA forcing is:
 $ F = Delta Q approx Delta epsilon_"atmos" dot sigma dot (0.84 T_"surface")^4 $ <forcing>
 with $Delta epsilon_"atmos" approx 0.024$ being the change in the atmosphere emissivity due to the added $"CO"_2$ and $sigma$ being the Stefan-Boltzmann-constant.
 With a $T_"surface" = 286.959$ $K$ the forcing comes out to $F = 4.594$ $W m^(-2)$.
 Lastly, one needs the total surface temperature change with all feedbacks active: $Delta T = 2.498$ $K$.

-This method, also called partial radiative perturbation (PRP), can give the partial temperature contributions of all four feedbacks as well as their feedback factors.

-=== Locked feedbacks
+=== Locked feedbacks and feedback synergy
-// TODO besser erklären, mehr kontext
-In a run where a feedback is "locked", it is imposed from the CTRL run, while the other feedbacks are free to act.
+In a run with "locked" feedbacks, either one or two from the three feedbacks (albedo, cloud, water vapor) are imposed from the CTRL run while the other of the three are free to act.
-This differs from the imposed feedback section, since there _all_ feedbacks were imposed and not free to act.
+The temperature is imposed from either the CTRL or the 2x$"CO"_2$ run.
+This leads to 12 different runs, listed in the last part of @all-runs.

 In a system where one or two feedbacks are locked to a control state, they can be viewed as a forcing.
 Like with the imposed feedbacks, a $accent(lambda, ~)$ can be derived for these experiments.